am97veb/todos-list-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses technologies implemented in Java Script ECMAScript 6.
 In addition, tools such as:

 - Redux,
+- Redux-Saga,
-- Redux-Saga
+- Redux Toolkit,
-- React Router
+- React Router,
 - Grid,
 - Styled Components,
 - ThemeProvider,